 First, the existing literature that organizations such as the American College of Cardiology and the American Heart Association (AHA) have based their guidelines on are randomized clinical trials with an insufficient number of participants, very few of whom are just beginning their treatment, explain Dr. Suchard and colleagues.

 Second, the observational studies that are sometimes used to make up for any knowledge gaps in the trials have their own biases and limitations of samples.

 Therefore, expert opinions tend to be the driver behind clinical recommendations, rather than hard evidence.
 To rectify this, Dr. Suchard and colleagues have used big data and a uniquely reliable method to generate and analyze large-scale evidence in order to evaluate the effectiveness of first-line treatment options.

-The researchers have published their findings in the journal The Lancet.
+The researchers have published their findings in the journal

 Study co-author Dr. George Hripcsak, who is the chair of the Department of Biomedical Informatics at Columbia University, in New York, further explains the motivation for the research.

 He says, “Randomized clinical trials demonstrate a drug’s effectiveness and safety in a highly defined patient population, but they’re not good at making comparisons among multiple drug classes in a diverse group of patients that you would encounter in the real world.”